Easy Peasy You

 Soaps are sustainable: are these old-fashioned cleansers good for your skin too?

-If you want to live a more environmentally conscious and minimalist life, you will certainly not have missed the current soap boom.
-They come in all imaginable shapes, colors and scents.
-Soaps made from ash or porcelain clay.
-Soaps that are supposed to help with impurities and others that are supposed to gently care for sensitive skin.
-Soaps with extra moisturizing for dry skin and the good old soap that our grandparents knew too.
+If you're looking to live a more eco-conscious and minimalist lifestyle, you've surely noticed the current soap boom.
+They come in every imaginable shape, color, and scent.
+Soaps made from ash or kaolin.
+Soaps designed to help with blemishes, others intended to gently care for sensitive skin.
+Soaps with extra moisturizing properties for dry skin, and good old-fashioned bar soap, the kind our grandparents used to use.

-Soaps contain very aggressive surfactants and wash too much oil out of your skin
+Soaps contain very aggressive surfactants and therefore wash too much oil out of your skin.

-The mildest form of facial cleansing is a cleansing milk or a mild cleansing gel with mild surfactants
+The gentlest form of facial cleansing is a cleansing milk or a mild cleansing gel with mild surfactants.

 What is soap?

-Should you now switch to soap to clean your face and body ?
+Should you switch to soap to cleanse your face and body ?
 Is it true that soap has a positive effect on the skin?
 Is soap suitable for sensitive skin?

-First of all, let's clarify what soap actually is.
-That will shed some light on the matter.
+First, let's clarify what soap actually is.
+That will shed some light on the subject.
 Soap has been used for washing for a very long time.
-It was a very tried and tested cleaning agent.
-Soap was used for cleaning as early as the 3rd millennium BC.
-A really old-fashioned piece, as you can see.
-Soap production flourished in the 9th century and soap has been produced industrially since the middle of the 18th century.
+It was a very reliable cleaning agent.
+Soap was already being used for cleaning in the 3rd millennium BC.
+A truly old-fashioned thing, as you can see.
+Soap production flourished in the 9th century, and since the mid-18th century, soap has been manufactured industrially.

-When making soap, fats are saponified with caustic soda.
-This creates strong surfactants .
-These are the washing substances that are responsible for the cleaning effect.
+In soap making, fats are saponified with sodium hydroxide.
+This process produces strong surfactants , the washing agents responsible for the cleansing effect.
 Soap can be made using either animal fat or vegetable oil.
-Fortunately, most soap today is made from vegetable oils.
-Natural soap is the same as "ordinary" soap.
-There are lots of DIY soap recipes and numerous ready-made products on the internet.
-Some are advertised as being mild.
-How mild and well-tolerated are soaps really?
+Fortunately, today most soap is made from vegetable oils.
+Incidentally, natural soap is the same as "conventional" soap.
+The internet offers a wealth of DIY soap recipes and numerous ready-made products.
+Some are advertised as mild.
+But how mild and gentle are soaps really?

 Soap washes oils out of your skin

-Of course soap is meant to clean.
+Of course, soap is supposed to cleanse.
 That's what it's for.
-Maybe you're thinking: OK, I have very oily skin, so I can't go wrong with soap.
-Be careful: the surfactants contained in soap are among the harshest there are.
-Surfactants don't just dissolve dirt and make-up.
-They also wash out the fats in your skin.
-Your skin may become more oily and everything could become unbalanced.
-You can easily check for yourself how your skin is doing after washing with soap.
+You might think: "Well, I have very oily skin, so I can't go wrong with soap."
+But be careful: The surfactants in soap are among the harshest substances there are.
+Surfactants don't just remove dirt and makeup.
+They also wash away the natural oils in your skin.
+Your skin might then produce more oil, and everything could become unbalanced.
+You can easily check how your skin feels after washing with soap.
 How does your skin feel?

 Does it squeak a little?
-You may find that very clean.
-However, healthy skin always has a small film of oil.
-Not excessively, just enough to stop it squeaking.
-If your skin squeaks after cleansing, it was already too much and anything but mild.
+You might perceive that as a sign of very clean skin.
+However, healthy skin always has a thin film of oil.
+Not excessive, just enough so that it no longer squeaks.
+If your skin squeaks after cleansing, it was already too much and anything but gentle.

-Your skin has a natural acid mantle that protects it from the wrong bacteria, fungi and viruses.
-The natural pH value of your skin is between 4-6 and an average of 5-6.
+Your skin has a natural acid mantle that protects it from harmful bacteria, fungi, and viruses.
+The natural pH value of your skin is between 4 and 6, averaging 5 and 6.

-For comparison, water has a pH of 7.
-That's considered neutral.
-Anything above that is basic/alkaline.
-Soap is often at 9 or more.
+For comparison: Water has a pH value of 7.
+This is considered neutral.
+Anything above that is alkaline.
+Soap often has a pH of 9 or higher.
 Anything below 7 is considered acidic.
-A lemon is really acidic, with a pH of about 3.
-The further the pH is from your skin's natural pH, the more your natural pH shifts.
-Even water can slightly shift your skin's natural pH.
+A lemon is really acidic, with a pH value of around 3.
+The further the pH value deviates from your skin's natural pH, the more your skin's natural pH value shifts.
+Even water can slightly alter your skin's natural pH.

-Skin with an intact, healthy acid mantle ensures that your skin does not react as quickly with irritation and is less inflamed and irritated.
-This makes it harder for pathogenic bacteria, viruses or fungi to spread on the skin.
+Skin with an intact, healthy acid mantle ensures that your skin is less prone to irritation and less inflamed and prone to redness.
+This makes it harder for harmful bacteria, viruses, or fungi to spread on the skin.

-Unfortunately, most soaps also contain fragrances that are not necessarily necessary for the skin.
-Sure, it smells nice.
-However, synthetic and natural fragrances, the essential oils, can irritate the skin.
+Unfortunately, most soaps also contain fragrances that aren't really necessary for the skin.
+Sure, they smell nice.
+However, synthetic and natural fragrances, including essential oils, can irritate the skin.

-Because the fragrances are washed off, they are not as irritating in a cleanser as they are in a cream or serum.
-However, if you want to play it safe for the sake of your skin - especially for sensitive skin - then avoid fragrances in your cleanser.
+Since fragrances are washed off, they are not quite as irritating in a cleansing product as in a cream or serum.
+However, if you want to play it safe for your skin—especially if you have sensitive skin—then avoid fragrances in your cleanser.

-It's totally understandable that you want to wash your skin with a cleanser.
-Soaps can save a lot of packaging waste.
-Fortunately, there are now natural and equally minimalist and sustainable alternatives: the so-called syndets .
+It's perfectly understandable that you want to wash your skin with a cleanser.
+Using soap can save a lot of packaging waste.
+Fortunately, there are now natural, minimalist, and sustainable alternatives: so-called syndets .
 There are conventional and natural syndets.
-These are solid cleaning bars that look like soaps.
-They are milder than soaps and can be adjusted to the skin's natural pH value.
-However, you should know that unfortunately not all syndets are adjusted to the skin's natural pH value.
+These are solid cleansing bars that look like soaps.
+They are milder than soaps and can be adjusted to the skin's natural pH level.
+However, you should be aware that, unfortunately, not all syndets are adjusted to the skin's natural pH level.

 Unfortunately, syndets often contain harsh surfactants in addition to mild surfactants.
-This means that the syndet foams better, cleanses more effectively and sets more easily.
+This makes the syndet lather better, cleans more effectively, and solidify more easily.
 For sensitive skin, syndets can be too harsh for facial cleansing because they can dry out the skin.
-Oilier skin types may cope a little better with syndets on the face.
+Those with oilier skin types might tolerate syndets on their face a little better.

-Some very mild natural syndets contain plant butters and waxes, such as coconut oil or carnauba wax.
-Plant butters and waxes help the soap bar to stay in shape, otherwise a very mild syndet would melt in your hands.
-Some people do not tolerate so much plant oil and plant butter on their face very well, because it can sometimes cause blemishes and pimples.
+Some very mild, natural syndets contain plant butters and waxes, such as coconut oil or carnauba wax.
+Plant butters and waxes help the cleansing bar retain its shape; otherwise, a very mild syndet would melt in your hands.
+Some people don't tolerate so much plant oil and butter on their face well, as it can potentially lead to blemishes and breakouts.

-For these reasons, the Sydnets currently available on the market are very good for the body but not ideal for a gentle facial cleansing.
+For these reasons, the Sydnets currently available on the market are very good for the body , but not ideal for gentle facial cleansing.

-A mild cleansing gel or cleansing milk with mild surfactants is the gentlest way to clean your facial skin.
-Especially if you don't tolerate slightly harsh surfactants or fatty butters like coconut very well.
+A mild cleansing gel or milk with gentle surfactants is the gentlest way to cleanse your facial skin, especially if you don't tolerate harsh surfactants or rich butters like coconut oil very well.

 - Tags: Hautpflege, Rosacea